bstaton1/KuskoHarvPred/README.md

 # KuskoHarvPred <img src="man/figures/sticker/KuskoHarvPred-logo.png" align="right" height=200px/>

-> R package for predicting daily fishery outcomes from openers in the Lower Kuskokwim River subsistence salmon fishery.
+> R package for predicting daily fishery outcomes from openers in the lower Kuskokwim River subsistence salmon fishery.
 > Fishery outcomes include drift boat trips/day, salmon catch/trip, and % species composition, and these are treated as response variables in linear regression models with predictions made via AIC-based model-averaging.
 > Harvest predictions by species are then obtained by multiplying predictions of the response variables.
 > Leave-one-out cross-validation is used to assess predictive performance.